 My chief consolation in this year of living dyingly has been the presence of friends.
 I can’t eat or drink for pleasure anymore, so when they offer to come it’s only for the blessed chance to talk.
 Some of these comrades can easily fill a hall with paying customers avid to hear them: They are talkers with whom it’s a privilege just to keep up.

 Hitchens lost his voice, his ability to speak, but not his mind nor his expression.

 Mortality concludes with lines scribbled without narrative but still in theme.
 Mortality.
 Hitchens reminds himself to review Wislawa Szymborska’s poetry about the body’s memory of pain, and he ends on a passage from Alan Lightman’s 1993 novel, Einstein’s Dreams, which essentially says that we must die to make room for those to come:4

 With infinite life comes an infinite list of relatives.
 Grandparents never die, nor do great-grandparents, great-aunts … and so on […].
 Sons never escape from the shadows of their fathers. […] No one ever comes into his own […].
 Such is the cost of immortality.
 No person is whole.
 No person is free.

 Mortality bestows freedom upon others.
 Freedom.
 There was nothing Hitchens believed in more.

-One of my favorite books, Personal Memoirs of U.S. Grant, which Grant wrote up until the week he died, is full of humility and grace.
-Then, there is Oliver Sack’s Gratitude, which also looks back fondly at life lived.
+One of my favorite books, Personal Memoirs of U.S. Grant, which Grant wrote up until the week he died, is full of humility and grace, as is Oliver Sack’s Gratitude, which also looks back fondly at life lived.
 And of course, Maya Angelou’s last work, Letters to My Daughter, a warm, generous extension of self.
-And Mary Oliver’s collection of essays Upstream about finding and stepping into the eternal.
+And Mary Oliver’s last collection of essays Upstream about finding and stepping into the eternal.